Cycling's best free and paid apps: There's a lot more than just Strava

 CycleStreets

-GPS navigation for cyclists, CycleStreets' Journey Planner will plot a route from your selected start and finish points using not only roads (omitting divide highways and freeways), but also bike paths and car-free roads, and there's four route options to choose from, such as the flattest, quickest or quietest routes.
-There's also a function to find bike shops in the locality.
+GPS navigation for cyclists in the UK, CycleStreets' Journey Planner will plot a route from your selected start and finish points using not only roads, but also bike paths and car-free roads, using map data from OpenStreetMap.
+There are four route options to choose from, such as the flattest, quickest or quietest routes, and also a function to find bike shops and bike parking in the locality.

 Alongside the routing features, there's also a cycling advocacy tool within the app.
 Photomap lets you submit photos of infrastructure problems in your area or browse examples of good practice across the country, and is used by campaign groups.